- Block out time for those “free” hours.

 - Check (and recheck) course requirements.

-It may be a little disorienting to attend class on Zoom or Canvas rather than in Albertus, but keep in mind that your professors are doing their best to stay engaged with you and your classmates while reconfiguring their classes in midstream.
+It may be a little disorienting to attend class on Zoom or Canvas rather than in Albertus, but keep in mind that your professors have been working to stay engaged with you and your classmates.
 (To check out their perspective, read this interview with Saint Rose professors on online learning.)

 A few pointers: